Southwest Granny Square Crochet Blanket

 Southwest Granny Square Crochet Blanket Pattern

-– Get the free pattern below or this pattern is available as an inexpensive, clearly formatted, PDF instant download available in my Etsy Shop or Ravelry Shop.
+Get the free pattern below or purchase the ad-free, printable PDF in my Etsy Shop or Ravelry Shop.

 Materials